pmean/build-website/text/05/bayesian.md

 page_update: partial
 ---

-I editorialized a year ago about this on the Evidence-Based-Health List.
+I .
 "Should proponents of EBM be concerned about understanding the Bayesian philosophy?
 In my opinion, no. I think we'll gradually see Bayesian philosophy creep in to the design and analysis of clinical trials.
 For example, there are good Bayesian solutions, I understand, to the tricky issue of early stopping of clinical trials.
 But I doubt that we will see a wholesale rejection of both p-values AND confidence intervals in my lifetime.
 Too many people like me fail to fully understand the Bayesian paradigm for this to happen.
 So from a practical viewpoint, most of the medical research for the foreseeable future will be analyzed using the Frequentist paradigm."

 John Platt recently mentioned two paper on the same list.